themindfulbit/td/_content/1-episodes/2014-07-16-077-learning-vim-with-potatowire.md

 {{ theme:partial src="section-header" title="Tweaking your setup" url="{{ soundcloudurl }}" time="37:37" }}

 As I earlier said, Vim is ugly out of the box, and some of its settings could benefit from some tuning.
-Vim makes this pretty easy...well Vim easy, at least.
+Vim makes this pretty easy... well Vim easy, at least.
 There are global settings for Vim which can be applied to all users, but most people keep all of their personal settings in a `.vimrc` file which lives in the [home directory](http://en.wikipedia.org/wiki/Home_directory).
 This is just a plain text file that contains customizations written in the Vim Language, and sometimes I think 10% of Github is hosted `.vimrc files`.
 There is plenty of ready help online.

+{{ theme:partial src="image" show="{{ number }}" title="My Vim Setup" file="my-vim.png" }}

 #### Custom colors

 I have been using [Ethan Schoonover's](https://twitter.com/ethanschoonover) [Solarized](http://ethanschoonover.com/solarized) color scheme ever since I first saw it, but I recognize that others remain color-curious.
 For those in that camp, I don't think there is a better comparison-shopping resource than [this](http://daylerees.github.io/).
 All of these themes are available in [this repository](https://github.com/daylerees/colour-schemes), so switch around to your heart's content.
 Vim makes installing a new color scheme as simple as copying the folder to the `~/.vim/colors` directory and typing `:colorscheme solarized` or `:colo solarized`.
 Vim has a short version of all common commands, and the convention for writing these is of the form `:colo[rscheme]`, with the part in brackets being optional.
 I'll write it this way from now on.

-> {{ theme:partial src="aside-header" voice="potatowire" text="For ST refugees" }}
+> {{ theme:partial src="aside-header" voice="potatowire" text="For Sublime Text refugees" }}
 >
 > I mentioned the [Spacegray](https://github.com/kkga/spacegray) color scheme, and if you want it go [here](https://github.com/chriskempson/base16-vim), because it is based on the [base16](https://github.com/chriskempson/base16) project.

 #### Keyboard Mapping and the Help System

 Gabe asked about seeing a list of all the key mappings, and the way to get a listing of your custom mappings all at once is to type `:nmap`, `:imap`, `:vmap`, etc. You can see a summary of all default mappings by utilizing `:h[elp] index`.
-I didn't know about these  commands when we recorded the episode and had previously just taken a look in my .vimrc when something in Vim surprised me.
+I didn't know about these  commands when we recorded the episode and had previously just taken a look in my `.vimrc` when something in Vim surprised me.
 Now, this provides a listing and general summary, but it doesn't really teach you anything.
 For that purpose, let's venture into the help system.

 The help system in Vim is very capable, and I have no problem saying that it is the best in any software application I have ever used.
 This being Vim, some homework is required.
-To drive that point home, you can even run `:h[elp] help` (which opens helphelp.txt), but I'll highlight a number of techniques here so that you can be pretty capable right off the bat.
+To drive that point home, you can even run `:h[elp] help` (which opens `helphelp.txt`), but I'll highlight a number of techniques here so that you can be pretty capable right off the bat.

 First of all, if you are browsing help just to learn, you probably want to have it take up the whole window instead of having it split.
+If so, type `<C-W>o`.

+> {{ theme:partial src="aside-header" voice="potatowire" text="Conventions" }}
+>
-If so, type `<C-W>o`. `C` is how the Control Key is represented in Vim convention and the `<>` indicates the use of a [modifier or special key](http://en.wikipedia.org/wiki/Modifier_key), `Control` plus `w` then `o` in this case,  and you'll see this sort of thing if you read about Vim on the interwebs.
-I mention this becuase my small mind was cunfused by this for a little while.
+> `C` is how the Control Key is represented in Vim convention and the `<>` indicates the use of a [modifier or special key](http://en.wikipedia.org/wiki/Modifier_key), `Control` plus `w` then `o` in this case,  and you'll see this sort of thing if you read about Vim on the interwebs.
+I mention this becuase my small mind was confused by this for a little while.
 Anyway `<C-W>` is the way that you talk to the window, and in this case you are typing saying "Window, only," because you want the active window to be the only window.

 Regardless of how you get there, once you are in the help files, you can get away with just typing `/` to search and then navigate by going forward with `n` and backwards with `N`.
 That works fine, and I did it for years, but it is much better to utilize the tags in Vim help.
 With your cursor in `|bookmark|`, typing `<C-]>` will search for where that `*tag*` is defined in the help files.
 Even better, if you see an interesting term in the documentation, `<C-]>` will search the help tags for whatever `WORD` (remember that distinction earlier) the cursor is on.